rwojsznis/sidekiq-lock/README.md

     # do some work
     # only at this point I want to acquire the lock
     if lock.acquire!
+      begin
         # I can do the work
+        # ...
+        ensure
+          # You probably want to manually release lock after work is done
+          # This method can be safely called even if lock wasn't acquired
+          # by current worker (thread).
+For more references see RedisLock class
+          lock.release!
+      end
     else
       # reschedule, raise an error or do whatever you want
     end

-    # ...

-    ensure
-      lock.release! # you probably want to manually release lock after work is done end end
+  end
+end
 ```